-For some reason, sustainability still felt like a fringe interest.
+For some reason, even by 2020, sustainability still felt like a fringe interest.
 Why was everything beige?
 Why did sustainability feel like something that only PhDs or waif-like influencers in expensive hemp pants and sandals got to talk about?

 People sure do throw the word “sustainability” around a lot.
 We promise that here, it’s a lot more than marketing jargon— it’s all we do.
 Not everything that’s plastic is “bad”, and not everything that’s cotton is “good”.
 We actually think sustainability is a spectrum.
 That’s why we take the full lifecycle of a product into account, and let you pick what works best for you.